Rapid KL: Public transport restructuring

 The operation of Kuala Lumpur's LRT lines since its inception had lower ridership than expected, which led to the concessionaire operators of the LRT lines, being unable to repay their commercial loans.
 The 1997 Asian financial crisis aggravated the situation, and by November 2001, the two companies owed a combined total of RM 5.7 billion.
 The Malaysian Government's Corporate Debt Restructuring Committee (CDRC) stepped in to restructure the debts of the two LRT companies.
 In 2002, both companies and their respective LRT services were bought over by Prasarana Malaysia, and operations of the lines eventually were transferred to Rapid KL.
-The STAR-LRT and PUTRA-LRT lines effectively became the Ampang/Sri Petaling Lines and the Kelana Jaya Line respectively.
+The STAR-LRT and PUTRA-LRT lines effectively became the Ampang and Sri Petaling Lines and the Kelana Jaya Line respectively.

 The Malaysian government would continue to bail out KL Infrastructure Group, which was the operator concessionaire holder and owner of the KL Monorail line, for RM 822 million.
 It was then promptly taken over by Prasarana Malaysia and operated by Rapid Rail in 2007.

 The bus service in Kuala Lumpur was also facing problems with lower ridership due to an increase in private car usage and a lack of capital investments.
 The two new bus consortia formed in the mid 1990s to consolidate all bus services in Kuala Lumpur, Intrakota Komposit and Cityliner, began facing financial problems.
 Intrakota had reportedly accumulated losses amounting to RM450 million from the 1997 financial crisis until Prasarana Malaysia took over in 2003.
 With decreased revenues, the bus operators could not maintain their fleets, much less invest in more buses.
 Frequencies and service deteriorated as buses began breaking down, and ridership suffered as a result.
 Public transport usage in the Klang Valley area dropped to about 16% of all total trips as a result.